Distributed memory parallelization with the Message Passing Interface MPI (Mon+Tue, for beginners):

 see link to detailed program (prelimimary)

-(includes food and drink at coffee breaks, will be collected on the first day of the course, cash only.
+The course fee includes food and drink at coffee breaks, will be collected on the first day of the course, cash only.
 Registration links for HLRS and PRACE, see above.

 Unix / C or Fortran